Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 Or do you think that they actually had incentive to instigate what we saw?

-Well, I think it's important, like it once we get into these really granular explanations, is like the intelligence community is not monolithic.
+Well, I think it's important, like once we get into these really granular explanations, is like the intelligence community is not monolithic.

-Um, and that if that's the case, then this whole narrative of an intelligence failure is totally blown out of the water.
+And that if that's the case, then this whole narrative of an intelligence failure is totally blown out of the water.

-In fact, we don't even need the incitement aspect, all we need is the infiltration for them to have sufficient foreknowledge such that we can ask why the hell didn't you stop it?
+All we need is the infiltration for them to have sufficient foreknowledge such that we can ask, why the hell didn't you stop it?

 But if there's more of an incitement element, then that's even more damning.

-And the question is why would they do that?
+And the question is, why would they do that?

 Well, look at the political utility of this false January 6th narrative.

-Which is other than this new cold war with China, it's one of the major things in the budget in the in these intelligence communities.
+It's one of the major things in the budget in the in these intelligence communities.

-This is why the Department of Homeland Security is declared white supremacy as the number one national security threat.
+That's why the Department of Homeland Security is declared white supremacy as the number one national security threat.

 So that's that's what their incentive would be.